What is pay-per-view video outreach?

-- Participants must be at least 14 years old or have adult guardian consent.
+- Participants must be at least 13 years old to watch the tablets or have adult guardian consent.
 They must be at least 16 to use the virtual reality equipment (if you are using VR).
 If you are not certain that the person is over 14 years of age, ask.

 - If a person asks if it’s scary, say, “Yes, it’s bloody and gruesome, but most of what you’ll see is footage of standard industry practices.”

 - Provide the participant with headphones and tablet.
 Start the movie for them.